 You also need to:

-If you're not nationally accredited, you can register for our national mediation assessment course, which is part of our professional mediation program.
+If you're not already nationally accredited mediator, you can register for our 2-day national mediation assessment course, which is part of our professional mediation program.

-For more information about the program content, contact the program coordinator Ms Jennifer Felton.
+For more information about the program content, contact the program coordinator Donna Cooper.